Read in 6 minutes

 Configure GitLab through the Web Interface

-Now that we have configured GitLab URL we can start with the initial configuration through the GitLab web interface.
+Now that you have configured the GitLab URL you can start with the initial configuration through the GitLab web interface.

-Since this is the first time we are accessing the web interface we will be prompted to set the password for the administrative account.
+The first time you access the web interface you’ll be prompted to set the password for the administrative account.

 Enter a secure password and click on the